hashicorp/vault/website/source/guides/operations/multi-tenant.html.md

 ---
 layout: "guides"
-page_title: "Multi-Tenant Pattern - Guides"
+page_title: "Secure Multi-Tenancy with Namepaces - Guides"
 sidebar_current: "guides-operations-multi-tenant"
 description: |-
   This guide provides guidance in creating a multi-tenant environment.
 ---

-# Multi-Tenant Pattern with ACL Namespaces
+# Secure Multi-Tenancy with Namespaces

-~> **Enterprise Only:** ACL Namespace feature is a part of _Vault Enterprise Pro_.
+~> **Enterprise Only:** The namespaces feature is a part of _Vault Enterprise Pro_.

-Everything in Vault is path-based, and often use the terms `path` and `namespace` interchangeably.
-The application namespace pattern is a useful construct for providing Vault as a service to internal customers, giving them the ability to leverage a multi-tenant Vault implementation with full agency to their application's interactions with Vault.
+Everything in Vault is path-based, and often uses the terms `path` and `namespace` interchangeably.
+The application namespace pattern is a useful construct for providing Vault as a service to internal customers, giving them the ability to implement secure multi-tenancy within Vault in order to provide isolation and ensure teams can self-manage their own environments.

 ## Reference Material